Measuring Progress Without Numbers

 In the rest of our lives, we can simply pay attention to see if there are few positive yet subtle missed signs.
 When we stay present in everyday conversations, we begin to pick-up on outward signs of our progress or lack thereof.
 If you are getting positive feedback related to your attitude, focus or abilities, you are probably on the right track.
 Regardless, pay closer attention and decipher which outside observations are helpful to your journey.

 Want to take this a step further?
 Consider analyzing your grocery receipts.
 It’s impossible to live in denial when the proof is before you.
-Those little treats we use as rewards might suddenly reveal themselves as consistencies, rather than rarities.
-If this is true for you, use the shock of seeing how we mindlessly sabotage ourselves to re-prioritize.
+Those little treats we're eating as rewards might suddenly reveal themselves as consistencies, rather than rarities.
+If this is true for you, use the shock of seeing how we mindlessly sabotage ourselves to re-prioritize and get in alignment with a proper nutrition plan.
 Success comes easier when it is front and center in your mind.
-Think “health” within your day to day activities.
+Think “health and well-being” within your day to day activities.
 Contemplate each new purchase with the question: Is this helping me get where I want to go or not?

 The takeaway is that every moment counts.
 We should continue to set new intentions; just don’t forget them once the day’s workout is complete.
 Hitting the bag, fitting in cardio, and finding time to stretch is imperative, but keeping our eyes on the finish line 24 hours a day is the fastest route to getting there.
 It is natural to want to know if we are improving, but if we aren’t careful, a goal that was meant to bring us better health can quickly turn into an unhealthy preoccupation.